 There are even times when I am moderately okay with the activity and then all of a sudden a huge curveball comes at me.
 That was the case when we ziplined through the jungles of Chiang Mai, Thailand.

-1. Ziplining Through the Jungles of Chiang Mai, Thailand
+1. An Adventure in Ziplining Through the Jungles of Chiang Mai, Thailand

 In 2014, Chris had planned an afternoon of ziplining through the jungles outside of Chiang Mai, Thailand.
 I had ziplined before, so I was not too worried about this excursion.